Google’s latest unveiling will revolutionise Google search. But what does Project Magi mean for ecommerce?

 - Although there are fewer obstacles to a purchase, Google may wish to take a cut of the final sale which will have to translate to your pricing.

 - Because Google Magi is set to personalise search, getting your products on the radar of new customers may become harder.
 Conversely, it may be easier to show newer products to sell to existing customers.
 Google will personalise the recommendations around a user.
-For example, if they know someone enjoys products that are selling on Boots, they'll be more likely to show these healthy & beauty brands over other options.

 - Practicing good product feed management will be more important than ever.
 You don’t want Google to penalise you from results!